coreBOS/ProcessFlowPerspective/README.md

 - send step validation errors to top-level UI
 - Company workdays SLA considerations
 - Create a set of records and workflows that implement some typical use cases like an **Approval Process** or **Force Potential Steps with Quote Versioning**.
+- support editing of the additional information form
+- time to fill in a popup form. automatically save the time spent to fill in the popup form
+- add more statistical information to the popup forms